 Also known as hard eye, glaucoma is an increase in the intraocular pressure (IOP), leading to damage to the optic nerve.
 This nerve connects the eye to the brain and any damage can result in partial or total blindness.

 Glaucoma occurs when fluid continues to be produced, however, drainage slows down due to a partial or complete blockage, impeding outflow, resulting a build up of fluid in the eye which increases intraocular pressure.
-The cause may be primary or secondary and affect one eye (unilateral) or both eyes (bilateral).
+There are two types of glaucoma in cats, primary or secondary.
+Oneeye (unilateral) or both eyes (bilateral) can be affected.

 Primary glaucoma is rare in cats.
 It is caused by a congenital eye abnormality.
 Secondary glaucoma is when another eye disease is present.
 Whichever the type, the result is improper drainage and never an overproduction of the aqueous humour.